Autobesity: Explanations

+The underlying incentive of the arms race is crash incompatibility, which refers to the tendency of some vehicles to inflict significantly more damage on another vehicle in a two-car crash.
+The primary source of this incompatibility is a disparity in mass.
+A heavier vehicle, such as an SUV or pickup truck, will cause much more serious damage in a crash with a lighter vehicle like a sedan.
+Research by Michael Anderson and Maximilian Auffhammer suggests that "controlling for own-vehicle weight, being hit by a vehicle that is 1,000 pounds heavier generates a 40-50% increase in fatality risk."

+Incompatibility also results from vehicle design.
+SUVs and pickup trucks often ride higher than cars, and their structural stiffness can be mismatched with smaller vehicles.
+The National Highway Traffic Safety Administration (NHTSA) studies the "aggressiveness" of vehicles, defined as the average injury risk a vehicle imposes on occupants of other vehicles.
+A 2003 NHTSA study found that, compared to cars, minivans were 1.16 times as aggressive, pickups were 1.39 times more aggressive, and SUVs were 1.71 times more aggressive.
+When accounting for weight, light trucks (including SUVs) were estimated to be 3.3 times more aggressive than cars in head-on crashes.

 An individual driver may choose a large car for personal safety, though it threatens other road users.
 This in turn pushes others to choose large cars, creating a vicious circle.
 A US National Safety Council expert described autobesity as an "arms race".

-Even though this is a decisive factor that some buyers do take into account, even the ones that don't actively search for larger vehicles are affected due to the increase in the number of safety features: from airbags to crumple zones.
+Even though this is a decisive factor that some buyers do take into account, even the ones who don't actively search for larger vehicles are affected due to the increase in the number of safety features from airbags to crumple zones.
 These require much more space in the vehicle, even adding areas of apparently empty space just so that the bodywork has a larger crumple zone in case of a collision.